 Separating Radial and Thrust Loads

 Some applications produce very high radial and thrust loads, and it might not be physically possible or feasible to use a single bearing that is capable of taking both types of load.
 In such situations, a better design is to provide separate bearings to take the radial and thrust loads.
-When this occurs, the machine designer must be careful to insure that the radial bearing takes only the radial load, and the thrust bearing takes only the thrust load.
+When this occurs, the machine designer must be careful to ensure that the radial bearing takes only the radial load, and the thrust bearing takes only the thrust load.
 A good way to accomplish this is to use a cylindrical roller bearing with one straight race at the “radial” location, as this bearing cannot take any thrust.
 A pair of angular contact bearings or steep angled tapered roller bearings is often a good choice to take the thrust load, but they must be prevented from seeing any radial load.
 One way to accomplish this is to make the fit of the outer races very loose in their housings: typically .5 mm/.020 In. to 1.0 mm/.040 In.

 Life Adjustment Factors

-Life adjustment factors allow the original equipment manufacturer to better predict the actual service lives and reliability of bearings that you selects and install in your equipment.
+Life adjustment factors allow the original equipment manufacturer to better predict the actual service lives and reliability of bearings that you select and install in your equipment.
 An adjusted calculated L10 rating life is calculated by using the following formula:

 Lna = a1 x a2 x a3 x L10